HelpMe-Pls/Life-Engineering/Frontend/Tips & Tools/WIL from books.md

 - What is the antidote to the suffering and malevolence of life?
 The highest possible goal.
 What is the prerequisite to pursuit of the highest possible goal?
 Willingness to adopt the maximum degree of responsibility - and this includes the responsibilities that others disregard or neglect.

 - It is a bad idea to sacrifice yourself uncomplainingly so that someone else can take the credit.
-Nonetheless, under such circumstances - if you're a wise and attentive person - you might still notice that your unproductive coworkers are leaving a plethora of valueable tasks undone.
+Nonetheless, under such circumstances - if you're a wise and attentive person - you might still notice that your unproductive coworkers are leaving a plethora of valuable tasks undone.

 - You could start by trying to solve a small problem - something that is bothering you, that you think YOU could fix.
 You could start by confronting a dragon of just the size that you are likely to defeat.
 Under reasonable circumstances, picking up the excess responsibility is an opportunity to become truly invaluable.

 - It appears that the meaning that most effectively sustains life is to be found in the adoption of responsibility.
 In your experience, has doing something easy been worthwhile ?
 Well, no, not very often.
 Then perhaps what you really want is something difficult.
-It is for this reason that we voluntarily and happily place limitiations on ourselves.
+It is for this reason that we voluntarily and happily place limitations on ourselves.
 We narrow and limit ourselves, and explore the possibilities thereby revealed.
 That is what makes the game.

 - Accept some limitations, however, and the game begins.
 Accept them, more broadly speaking, as a necessary part of Being and a desirable part of life.
 Assume you can transcend them by accepting them.
 And then you can play the limited game properly.